Graduation Requirements & Course Information

 60

-Kansas Scholars Diploma
+Kansas Scholars Curriculum

 It is recommended, but not required, that students who plan to attend a university complete the Kansas Scholars Curriculum, outlined below.
+Students must express intent to pursue this program no later than the end of sophomore year.
+Specific course requirements and options are listed on this page.

 Subject Area